FullSimplify/FullSimplify.github.io/_posts/2000-01-02-Support-Vector-Machines,-a-Gentle-Introduction.md

 ---
 layout: post
+description: An introduction to Support Vector Machines.
+We discuss about Classification, Reproducing Kernel Hilbert Spaces and more.
-post_description: An introduction to Support Vector Machines.
+excerpt: An introduction to Support Vector Machines.
 We discuss about Classification, Reproducing Kernel Hilbert Spaces and more.
 title: "Support Vector Machines, a Gentle Introduction"
 subtitle:
 date: 2015-01-20 12:09:42